 Split vanilla bean open with a small, sharp knife and scrape out the pulp

-Before you separate your eggs, gently place them in a bath of hot tap water to bring them to room temp.
+Before you separate your eggs, gently place them in a bath of warm tap water to bring them to room temp.
 I started doing this years ago when I baked at the restaurant.
-You have a much better chance of keeping the yolk in tact if they aren’t cold from the refrigerator and they won’t freeze your hands.
-Just let them sit for 5 – 10 minutes til they warm up a bit.
+You have a much better chance of keeping the yolk intact if they aren’t cold from the refrigerator and they won’t freeze your hands.
+Just let them sit for 5 – 10 minutes until they warm up a bit.

 Using your favorite wire whisk, add 1/2 cup of sugar…

 and whisk briskly until the mixture lightens in color.